 Man’s best friends are called so because of their loyalty and dedication toward their owners.
 Service dogs take that dedication even further, helping people with disabilities navigate their everyday lives.
-International Assistance Dog Week, celebrated from August 5 to August 11 each year, is meant to honor service dogs and their trainers.
+International Assistance Dog Week, celebrated from August 4 to August 7 this year, is meant to honor service dogs and their trainers.
 Together, they have improved countless lives across the globe.

 Service dogs could be guide dogs, signal dogs, or dogs in any other capacity trained to help persons with disabilities.

 The California-based organization began creating partnerships between people, dogs, and communities.

 Documented evidence suggests that dogs were used in Europe to assist wounded soldiers during war.

 A number of local events happen during International Dog Assistance Week.
 Check events in your city and volunteer to help.

 Use the week to help out animals in need.
 You could volunteer at your local animal shelter, help with an adoption drive, or even aid a rescue, if you come across an animal in distress.

 If no events are happening in your neighborhood, host your own.
 Make it a community-funded project, with proceeds going to animal welfare.